 Power Platform adoption maturity model: Goals and opportunities

-The goal of the Power Platform adoption maturity model is to help organizations and their partners to think through how they can improve their capabilities and decide which ones matter most.
-These decisions should be based not just on the technology capabilities but also on the digital transformation strategy of the organization.
+The goal of the Microsoft Power Platform adoption maturity model is to help organizations and their partners improve their capabilities and decide which ones matter most.
+These decisions are based not only on the technology capabilities but the digital transformation strategy of the organization.

-Let’s now look in detail at the five stages of the model and the opportunities within each stage:
+This article examines five stages of the model and the opportunities within each stage.

 Level 100 – Initial